ericdecanini/ShopshopShoppingList/README.md

 # ShopshopShoppingList

 TODO:

+Important:
+- Implement loading list in ListFragment
+- Implement Python backend on Heroku (or Chaquopy)

+Extra:
+- Add transition animation from homefragment to listfragment
+- Add sorting of checked items in ListFragment
 - Add Action object to ListFragment StateLiveData for recyclerview animations
-- Add sorting of checked items in ListFragment
-- Implement loading list in ListFragment
-- Implement Python backend on Heroku
 - Implement databinding for adapters
-- Add transition from homefragment to listfragment